Aqua 2024.1 Help

 • New Project – Create a project using one of the predefined templates.

-• Get from VCS – Get an existing project from a version control system like Git or GitHub.
+• Get from VCS – Get an existing project from a remote repository on a VCS hosting service like GitHub.

 Once you’ve opened a project, you can start coding right away.